 Product Highlights

 I want to draw particular attention to the windage and elevation turrets, which are finger adjustable and very sticky.
 This is actually a good thing, as it means that they won’t drift or slide from value to value by accident.
+While using the elevation and windage knobs, I found them to provide precise and repeatable adjustments as needed.
+While shooting at the range, keeping track of adjustments was straightforward.
 They don’t lock, which would be a little better, but this is still a good design feature that I got a lot of mileage out of during my time with the optic.

 Common Problems and How to Deal with Them

 On the downside, the windage and elevation turrets aren’t marked.
 Thus, you’ll need to keep track of these values yourself or spend a bit of time practicing with this scope before using it as your primary optic in the field.
+One practical challenge I ran into was needing to occasionally re-zero after transport due to the lack of locking turrets.
+However, once aware of this, I made sure to reconfirm zero each time setting up and did not have further problems.
 Again, this isn’t necessarily a dealbreaker, but it is a bit of a downside, given the overall quality of the turrets otherwise.

 Key Features